 Making these cocktails is as easy as 1, 2, 3!
 Here’s what to do:

-- Spoon 1-2 tablespoons of the strawberry puree into the bottom of a champagne glass.
+Spoon 1-2 tablespoons of the strawberry purée into the bottom of a champagne glass.
 (You can eyeball it and just pour a little into each glass if you want!)
+Add the triple sec if you’re using it!

-Strawberry Mimosas are a perfect choice for wedding shower menus, girlfriend brunches at home and crafternoons with your mom.
+Strawberry Mimosas are a perfect choice for baby and wedding shower menus, girlfriend brunches at home and crafternoons with your mom.

 It’s also a really different drink for celebrating Easter brunch, Mother’s Day breakfast or even a Valentine’s Day date night.
 Classic is nice, but switching things up is way more fun if you ask me!